bartohz/16encoder/README.md

 # 16encoder
-Handwired 4x4 Macropad with an Encoder
+Handwired 4x4 Macropad with an Encoder - Vial Supported